powerhousepro69/videoinfox/readme.md

          Fix: Clear All in Download Channel -Restore wasn't clearing out the .nfo and .pl files.

-###  v5.9.03 Finished: -Download in Download Playlist.

-         If a directory isn't located for a URL playlist, an error message will be shown with the 3 scenarios that will cause the error and ways to fix it.

-###  v5.9.02 Fix: Pasted some wrong code to Download located in Download Playlist.

-        After the first video is downloaded and you ctrl-c out.
-The first 8 characters are read from the first line of the playlist to find the directory.

-        Note: If any new content was added to the playlist before download is initially run, the directory won't be found because that new content won't be in the playlist until it is updated.
-Make sure playlist is updated before downloading the first video.

-###  v5.9.01 Fix: The playlist directory wasn't always being written the .nfo file.
-This causes browse to fail.

-###  v5.9.00 New: -Not Downloaded located in Download Playlist -Browse with options -Download and -Add to Queue

-        It displays videos that haven't been downloaded from the playlist with browse.

-        New: Last date of Download Playlist Update added to the overhead display.

-        Add: -View Downloads in Download Playlist with options:   -Play   -Autoplay   -Info   -Playlist Add

-        Add: Options added to Browse -Downloaded:   -Play   -Autoplay   -Info   -Playlist Add

 ### Harnessing the power of:

 Videoinfox - Over 15,000 lines of code.